Change in Welding Processes Can Help Meet Labor Demands in Power Industry

-This saves a lot of labor-related costs for Kiewit, and the end results are improved productivity and the ability to meet or beat critical project schedules, according to Morse.
-The advanced wire processes also help Kiewit welding operators complete a more consistent high-quality weld joint, which saves time and money in rework and wasted materials.
+The end results are improved productivity and the ability to meet or beat critical project schedules, according to Morse.
+The advanced wire processes also help Kiewit welding operators complete a more consistent high-quality weld joint.

-Another solution that provides significant productivity and quality benefits for Kiewit is remote welding technology, which allows welding operators to make adjustments quickly and easily at the weld joint.
-Several contractors who have converted to newer remote welding technologies that eliminate the special control cable usually required with traditional remotes have found this enhanced capability both more efficient and appealing to operators.
+Another solution that provides significant productivity and quality benefits for Kiewit is remote welding technology.
+This technology allows welding operators to make adjustments quickly and easily at the weld joint without a special control cable.
+Several contractors who have converted to this technology have found this enhanced capability both more efficient and appealing to operators.
 Eliminating the hassle associated with specialty cables — while providing the benefit of complete control at the weld joint — reduces movement by welding operators on the jobsite and eliminates the need to make do with less-than-optimal welding parameters.

-The welding operators like the convenience of remote welding technology, and it helps Kiewit increase productivity in its welding operation, according to Morse.
+Welding operators like the convenience, and it helps Kiewit increase productivity in its welding operation, according to Morse.

-Kiewit’s investment in new equipment with these advanced technologies has paid off through increased productivity and high-quality welds on power plant projects that have utilized it.
-The ability to find savings and boost the bottom line — while also creating a better product — helps make Kiewit more competitive, according to Morse.
+Kiewit’s investment in new equipment with these advanced technologies has paid off through increased productivity and high-quality welds.
+The ability to find savings and boost the bottom line — while also creating a better product — makes Kiewit more competitive.

 Training through partnerships